drovak/os8diskserver/SerialDisk/docs/how-to.md

 	$

 You can see there are lots of handlers already in place with this particular disk image.
-I don't have any other storage mediums on this list, so I've UNloaded all of the unnecessary ones.
-You will need to UNload a few (or at least DElete a couple) so that the new handlers will fit.
+I opted to remove the batch and line printer handlers.
+You'll also need to remove the RK8E system handler; feel free to leave the RK05 handler, though.

 	$UN BAT